Five benefits that come, just from looking for the opportunities in a crisis

 4. More choice, more control, and more determination:

-By choosing not just to see ‘problems’ but to seek the opportunities in a situation you retain more control over your destiny.
-Even if you eventually end up choosing the same path as you were going to before, you have now made it your deliberate choice, from a wider range of possibilities, rather than just something you were forced into.
-This puts you back in control.
+By choosing to see not just ‘problems’ but to seek the opportunities in a situation you retain control over your destiny.
+Even if you then end up choosing the same path as before, you have now made it your deliberate choice, from a wider range of options, rather than something you were forced into.
+And even if your chosen way forward isn’t ideal, the fact that you have looked for the opportunities means you know it is the best available option.
+That will add vigour and determination to your actions.
+And all this puts you back in control.

 .